j-lucas-d/selenium-wrapper/README.md

 ## Purpose

-I use this as the basis for writing test automation scripts.
+I use this as the basis for writing test web page automated tests.

 ## Requirements